 ‘Champion Cyclist of the World’

 By 1893, Arthur had broken every record up to 100 miles.
 His success attracted the attention of James ‘Choppy’ Warburton, trainer and agent of the Gladiator Cycle Company.
-In 1894, Arthur travelled abroad, taking on the champions of Europe, and broke four world records in the process.
-He was labelled ‘Champion Cyclist of the World’ and, in 1895, was welcomed back to Aberdare a hero.
+In 1894, Arthur travelled abroad, taking on the champions of Europe and broke four world records in the process.
+He was labelled ‘Champion Cyclist of the World’ and in 1895 was welcomed back to Aberdare as a hero.

 Like their elder brother, Sam and Tom began competing in races in 1892.
 Like Arthur, Tom quickly gained success in international races and broke records.

 Success brought prizes.
 Local races could bring in a prize of £7.7s – in comparison, a collier in South Wales could bring in around £1 per week.
 International prizes brought even more; winning at a race in France could pay £150, three times the amount a collier could earn in one year.
 Commercial sponsorship brought further reward; it is estimated Arthur earned £4,000 over his career.

 In this period, the Linton Brothers were challenged by fellow Aberdare cyclist Jimmy Michael.
-A neighbour of the Linton’s, he was said to have learnt his craft cycling around Aberdare up and down the alleys delivering meat from the butchers.
-He proved himself a talented cyclist and became a protégé of Arthur and his then trainer Jack Jones.
+A neighbour of the Linton family, he was said to have learnt his craft cycling around Aberdare up and down the alleys delivering meat from the butchers.
+He proved himself to be a talented cyclist and became a protégé of Arthur and his then trainer Jack Jones.
 Success came quickly and Jimmy attracted the attention of ‘Choppy’ Warburton.
-Jimmy, like the Linton’s, would go on to race the best cyclists in Europe, becoming the World Middle Distance Champion in 1895.
+Jimmy, like the Lintons, would go on to race the best cyclists in Europe, becoming the World Middle Distance Champion in 1895.

 By 1896 a rivalry had merged between Jimmy and the brothers – once teammates, they were rapidly descending into rivals.
 When rumours reached Jimmy that Tom Linton was bragging that any of the brothers could race and beat him, Jimmy challenged them to a race in Paris.
 Jimmy offered them a phased head start and declared: ‘I am middle distance champion of the world, not Arthur Linton’.

-Jimmy would part from Warburton in 1896 and depart for the United States, where he continued to find fame break records, and earn widespread respect.
+Jimmy would part from Warburton in 1896 and depart for the United States, where he continued to find fame breaking records and earned widespread respect.